asappresearch/slue-toolkit/_sources/interspeech2023.md

 <p style="font: 16px Monaco; margin-left:0em; color:#eb6e6e;">
 <b>Interspeech 2023 Special Session</b></p>

-# "The 2nd Special Session on Low-Resource Spoken Language Understanding"
+# "SLUE 2023: Low-resource Spoken Language Understanding Evaluation Challenge"

-Progress in speech processing has been facilitated by shared datasets and benchmarks.
-Historically these have focused on automatic speech recognition (ASR), speaker identification, or other lower level tasks.
-Interest has been growing in higher-level spoken language understanding (SLU) tasks, including using end-to-end models, but there are fewer annotated datasets for such tasks, and the existing datasets tend to be relatively small or synthetic.
-At the same time, recent work shows the possibility of pre-training generic representations and then fine-tuning for several tasks using relatively little labeled data.
+Thanks to shared datasets and benchmarks, impressive advancements have been made in the field of speech processing.
+Historically, these tasks have been centered around automatic speech recognition (ASR), speaker identification, and other key activities at the lower level tasks.

+There is an increasing demand for advanced spoken language understanding (SLU) tasks, including using end-to-end models, but there are not many labeled datasets available to tackle them.
+What's more, the few existing datasets tend to be relatively limited in size and comprise synthetic data.
+Recent research reveals that it is possible to pre-train generic representations and then refine them for various tasks with only a small amount of labeled data.

 For this special session, we will provide a Spoken Language Understanding Evaluation (SLUE) benchmark suite.
-SLUE phase 1 includes annotation for ASR, named entity recognition (NER) and sentiment analysis with the toolkit to pre-process and fine-tune scripts for baseline models.
+SLUE (Phase 1) includes annotation for ASR, named entity recognition (NER), and sentiment analysis with the toolkit to pre-process and fine-tune scripts for baseline models.

-While we invite general submissions about this topic, the 2nd special session of the low-resource SLU series incorporates the challenge - [<b>SLUE 2023</b>](./interspeech2023_task_track.md).
-SLUE 2023 will focus on Named entity recognition using SLUE-Voxpopuli dataset with resource constraints as follows in [<b>here</b>](./interspeech2023_task_track.md).
+While we invite general submissions about this topic, the 2nd special session of the low-resource SLU series incorporates a unique challenge - [<b>SLUE 2023</b>](./interspeech2023_challenge.md) - which will focus on named entity recognition using the SLUE-Vox Populi dataset with resource constraints that can be found [<b>here</b>](./interspeech2023_challenge.md).

-We also invite contributions for any relevant work in low-resource SLU problems, which include (but are not limited to):
+We also invite contributions for any relevant work in low-resource SLU problems, which include, but are not limited to:
  - Training/fine-tuning approach using self/semi-supervised model for SLU tasks
  - Comparison between pipeline and end-to-end SLU systems
  - Self/semi-supervised learning approach focusing on SLU
  - Multi-task/transfer/student-teacher learning focusing on SLU tasks
  - Theoretical or empirical study on low-resource SLU problems

 <p style="font: 16px Monaco; margin-left:0em; color:#eb6e6e;">